awsdocs/amazon-vpc-user-guide/doc_source/vpc-recommended-nacl-rules.md

 ## Recommended Rules for Scenario 2<a name="nacl-rules-scenario-2"></a>

 Scenario 2 is a public subnet with instances that can receive and send Internet traffic, and a private subnet that can't receive traffic directly from the Internet\.
 However, it can initiate traffic to the Internet \(and receive responses\) through a NAT gateway or NAT instance in the public subnet\.
-For more information, see [Scenario 2: VPC with Public and Private Subnets \(NAT\)](VPC_Scenario2.md)\.
+For more information, see [VPC with Public and Private Subnets \(NAT\)](VPC_Scenario2.md)\.

 For this scenario you have a network ACL for the public subnet, and a separate one for the private subnet\.
 The following table shows the rules we recommend for each ACL\.
 They block all traffic except that which is explicitly required\.
 They mostly mimic the security group rules for the scenario\.